Ryan Fulton

-Ryan William Fulton (born 23 May 1996) is a professional footballer who plays as a goalkeeper for side Heart of Midlothian.
+Ryan William Fulton (born 23 May 1996) is an English professional footballer who plays as a goalkeeper for side Heart of Midlothian.
 He has previously played for Hamilton Academical, as well as loan spells at Portsmouth and Chesterfield.

 Born in England, he was a youth player for Liverpool and a youth international for Scotland.

 Club career

 Liverpool

 Fulton was born in Burnley, Lancashire and joined Liverpool in 2007, representing them at under-10 level and upwards.
 Towards the end of the 2013–14 season, he made progress into the Under-21 squad.
 He featured sporadically during the 2014–15 campaign but was a regular starter in the UEFA Youth League for under-19 teams.

 He was first called up to the senior squad for their 2015 summer tour of Asia prior to the 2015–16 season.
 He was made Liverpool's third-choice keeper, behind Simon Mignolet and Ádám Bogdán, after fellow reserve shot stoppers Danny Ward and Lawrence Vigouroux were sent out on loan.